myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-30T02:45:54.781Z
+>
+> I don't understand why The Boys Diabolical is not rated higher, personally I enjoyed it more than Gen V

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-30T01:12:44.494Z
 >
 > I wanted to moderate moderation 👾